Industrial Society and Its Future: Background and publication

 A 1987 suspect sketch of the Unabomber following the Salt Lake City bombing that injured Gary Wright; the sketch was superseded by a more iconic sketch by Jeanne Boylan in 1994, but it was the first to show him in his infamous hooded sweatshirt and sunglasses.

 Between 1978 and 1995, Ted Kaczynski engaged in a mail bomb campaign against people involved with modern technology.
 His initial targets were universities and airlines, which the FBI shortened as UNABOM.
-In June 1995, Kaczynski offered to end his campaign if one of several publications—the Washington Post, New York Times, or Penthouse (Note: with the additional stipulation that he reserved the right to plant one more bomb intended to kill)—would publish his critique of technology, titled Industrial Society and Its Future, which became widely known as the "Unabomber Manifesto".
+In June 1995, Kaczynski offered to end his campaign if one of several publications—The Washington Post, The New York Times, or Penthouse (Note: with the additional stipulation that he reserved the right to plant one more bomb intended to kill)—would publish his critique of technology, titled Industrial Society and Its Future, which became widely known as the "Unabomber Manifesto".

 Kaczynski believed that his violence, as direct action when words were insufficient, would draw others to pay attention to his critique.
 He wanted his ideas to be taken seriously.
 The media debated the ethics of publishing the manifesto under duress.
 The United States Attorney General Janet Reno advocated for the essay to be shared so that a reader could potentially recognize its author.

 During that summer, the FBI worked with literature scholars to compare the Unabomber's text against the works of Joseph Conrad, including The Secret Agent, based on their shared themes.

 The Washington Post published the manifesto in full within a supplement on September 19, 1995, splitting the cost with The New York Times.
 According to a statement, the Post had the "mechanical ability to distribute a separate section in all copies of its daily newspaper."
 A Berkeley-based chess book publisher began publishing copies in paperback the next month, without Kaczynski's consent.

 Kaczynski wrote an essay in 1971 which contained many themes and ideas that would eventually appear in the manifesto, indicating that his particular line of anti-technological thought dated back relatively early in his life prior to his arrest.
 The original, handwritten manifesto sold for $20,053 in a 2011 auction of Kaczynski's assets, along with typewritten editions and their typewriters, to raise restitution for his victims.